Field Sobriety Tests

 to give the test?
 Did he or she change the rules and add more challenges

-the breath test or field sobriety tests, your case is far from over.
-You
+breath test or field sobriety tests, your case is far from over.
+You have the opportunity

 Houston DWI attorney who knows how to challenge these tests and secure a dismissal of DWI charges.